redsanket/spark/external/oozie/guide/auth.rst

 authentication.
 The ``-auth`` option can take the argument ``yca`` to authenticate by YCA.
 When using Oozie to submit job or any other tasks, you can only specify YCA as the authentication type if Oozie server is configured to accept this authentication.
-Also, the allowed YCA namespaces have to be configured in Oozie server.
+Also, the allowed YCA namespaces have to be configured in the Oozie server.

 Creating an Oozie Role
 ~~~~~~~~~~~~~~~~~~~~~~